joldan95/printf/README.md

 If an output error is encountered, a negative value of -1 is returned.

-Its prototype of the function is the next:
+The prototype of this function is the next:

 > **int _printf(const char *format, ...);***